OfficeDev/office-js-docs-pr/docs/overview/add-in-manifests.md

 - Describe itself by providing an ID, version, description, display name, and default locale.

-- Specify how the Add-in integrates with Office
+- Specify how the Add-in integrates with Office, including any custom UI, such as Ribbon buttons the Add-in creates.

 - Specify the requested default dimensions for content Office Add-ins, and requested height for Outlook Office Add-ins.